 - Stimulation of specific parts of the body

-There are often things we think we know, but often it is not until we ask the specific questions that we learn exactly what comprise our partners wants and needs.
+We often think we know what our partner wants, but often it is not until we ask the specific questions that we learn exactly what they want and need.

-It is also important to establish a custom or habit for initiating and declining sex.
-If a couple has an established or pre-agreed ritual for proposing or saying no to sex one is less likely to feel devastated that in the event that one’s partner is not in the mood for sex.
+It is also important to establish a custom or habit for initiating and refusing sex.
+If a couple has an established or pre-agreed ritual for proposing or saying no to sex, you are less likely to feel devastated by your partner not being in the mood for sex.